 All that having been said—and let’s face it, bemoaning institutional politics is my brand—Cumming and Picard really are managing to showcase aesthetically challenging films, giving them the home at TIFF that only Wavelengths can provide.
 This is especially evident in the three programs of experimental short films.
 In the past, there were at least four, often five such programming slots, and this allowed for an unparalleled diversity of styles and approaches.
 But if there are fewer berths for such films, the sort that share some affinity with the Michael Snow classic that gives the section its name, the programmers have done their best to make them count.
 One of the very best films in the festival, Being John Smith by the titular maestro of the British avant-garde, would probably not fit anywhere else.

 Like a lot of people, I was a bit late in discovering Smith, a filmmaker who has always been something of an anomaly in the British experimental scene.
 While Smith’s work has always been rigorous and self-referential, his films have also been defiantly about things, which puts him at some distance from the mainstream 1970s U.K. structuralism of Malcolm Le Grice or Peter Gidal.
 Classics like The Black Tower (1987) and The Girl Chewing Gum (1976) consider not just the psychology of cinematic perception but our cognitive engagement with narrative meaning.
-Best I can sum up would be, John Smith is a lot like Owen Land, if the later American filmmaker hadn’t been a creepy evangelical pervert.
+Best I can sum up would be, John Smith is a lot like Owen Land, if the late American filmmaker hadn’t been a creepy evangelical pervert.
 (As a fan of Land, I mean that in the kindest way possible.)

 I did not know that Smith had undergone cancer treatment, something that perhaps explains the brevity and directness of his work over the last five or so years.
 Being John Smith is his best film in quite some time, partly because Smith engages with autobiography while also refusing to make his own story the central axis of meaning.
 Using his comically nondescript name as a jumping-off point, Smith considers not only personal identity but the relative futility of worrying about the self in moments of global catastrophe.
 Smith's humor is black as onyx here, as he assesses the hubris of artists of his generation who are assembling their archives for a planet that is unlikely to survive.
 "Cockroaches can't read," he surmises.